BlushyTears/SteamWand/README.md

 ---
 ## Scripting (Lua)
 `dispatch` is the Lua bridge — push any atom to Lua without knowing its type at the C++ call site, pull values back by tag.
 Game data changes without recompilation.
 Only new types in `AtomTypes` require a rebuild.

+## Why this over ECS?
+SteamWand is a Cache-friendly per-type storage with zero archetype overhead and a scripting bridge that doesn't require recompilation.
+Additionally you get javascript-like flexibility that is unheard of from conventional approaches.
+The main downside (At least right now) on the C++ side, you need to keep track of the types.
+Print does help figuring out.
+In the future a static analyzer might be nice for this purpose.

 ---